bwaynesu/BComponentComparator/README.md

   - All field types and widgets
 - **Flexible Object Selection**: Support for almost any Unity object type including Components, ScriptableObjects, Materials, Textures, Audio Clips, and more
 - **Inheritance Support**: Drag derived class instances into the list after specifying a base type (e.g., specify `Collider` and drag objects with `BoxCollider`, `SphereCollider`, etc.)
+- **Context Menu Integration**: Right-click any Component in the Inspector and select "Add to Comparator" to quickly add it to the comparison list
 - **Drag-and-Drop Interface**: Intuitive drag-and-drop to specify object type and add objects to compare
 - **Side-by-Side Comparison**: View multiple Unity Inspectors in parallel columns for easy visual comparison
 - **Reorderable List**: Drag items in the list to reorder, with Inspector columns updating in real-time